bbauska/W3Cx-3of5/README.md

 </script>
 ```

 We had to define a variable started=false; as we cannot draw any line before the mouse moved (we need at least two consecutive positions).
-This is done in the test at *line 21*.
+This is done in the test at <i>line 21<i>.

 <h4>Example #3: same as example #2 but we draw only when a mouse button is pressed</h4>